zhenliu26/RasterCheck/README.md

 1. Read files not only in the format of "TIFF" but other formats like "RST"
 2. Show the statistics in a better way, like histograms.

 The code is in the script folder in the github and the final zipped file is [here](https://drive.google.com/file/d/1vnPZcRAx4pYqQQ-QNFXKCLSHrrBgC-yD/view?usp=sharing).
+Also, the video to go through the whole code is available in Youtube.
+Here is the [link](https://youtu.be/MmQ6bQ3K6IM).
 Hope you can enjoy coding!